zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 The above linked page is *rather long*, and I would suggest you read it after finishing the Mandatory Reading section.
 You certainly do not have to read it word-for-word, I did my best to describe each mod in as much detail as possible.
 You will find some entries below related to combat regardless.

+## When you die, you will resurrect with de-buffs instead of reloading your last save

+This mod list uses the mod ["Soul Resurrection - Injury and Alternative Death System"](https://www.nexusmods.com/skyrimspecialedition/mods/128265).
+This adds a new mechanic on death, where you will be resurrected on the spot, with a set of de-buffs that represent how you were "injured".

+This mod chiefly exists to prevent re-loading saves while in game, however it presents more interesting gameplay than "Die, reload, die, reload".
+The de-buffs can reduce your movement speeds, attribute maximums and regeneration, among a variety of other effects.
+Running away may be your only option in certain situations!

+If you "die" many times, your stress levels will likely be through the roof.
+Leading into...

 ## You can get stressed in combat, preventing certain types of attacks

 If you reach the "Critical Stress" level during combat via "[Stress and Fear](https://www.nexusmods.com/skyrimspecialedition/mods/116522)", you will be unable to sprint, perform power attacks, or power bashes.
 You will be left with normal attacks, and running/climbing away from your enemy.